matthewbowling123/MakerBot-Project/README.md

 Our original plan was to use the motors that were already in the MakerBot. however these motors were not compatible with the H bridges the engineering lab provided.
 They were technically compatible however with the H bridges in the Makerbot.
 We spent a good deal of time trying to figure out how they work.
 Due to another engineering student (Graham) frying them we ended up removing the steppers entirely and replacing them with ones that were compatible with the H bridges in the lab.
 We also took apart some more of the MakerBot and removed the Steppers it came with, replacing them with the Steppers the lab provided.
 The stepper size was NEMA-17.
 ### Typing Arm
 We also ran into a problem with changing the arm already on the printer due to it not being designed for typing.
 We ended up removing a large portion of it and replacing it with a 3D part and a servo that would be used as an arm to punch the keys.
 This initially did not work as the arm came in at an angle that did not press the keys right.
 So I designed an arm that came in at a better angle.
+### Stepper Fits
+Another problem we ran into was that the replacement steppers were a little bit longer than the original.
+This was not a problem for most of the replacements except the one for the x axis. we needed to design a part that would hold the stepper back just enough so that nothing would obstruct its rotation.
 ## Parts
 ### Arm
 ![arm](https://user-images.githubusercontent.com/112979288/217352488-7e023115-77d6-489d-8f9d-41f511e9d05e.png)